BIO 203W - General MicrobiologyCredits: 4

 - Perform and evaluate antibiotic sensitivity tests and identify antibiotic resistance on a Culture & Sensitivity (C & S) plate.

-- Perform and evaluate the use of water and food analyses.
+- Perform and evaluate water and food quality

 - Apply the use of urinalysis in the laboratory.

 - Perform the Serial Dilution and the Standard Plate Count and explain their technique, advantages, and disadvantages.

 - Perform a specimen collection and evaluate how you must take into account aseptic technique, quantity needed, timing of administration, and correct material needed.

 - Apply the scientific method and sequence of tests to identify an unknown bacterium.